phenoscape/charaparser-unsupervised/README.md

 1) mode "all"
 Tokenize the whole text into tokens.
 2) mode "firstseg"
-Only tokenize the text prior to the first occurrence of any preposition into tokens
+Only tokenize the text prior to the first occurrence of any ",:;.[(" or preposition into tokens

 These two different modes are combined into a single method, tokenizeText().
 This method is used in the following methods: